-That this event was regarded by them as the time of the revelation of Christ in His glory, and the beatification of his faithful disciples.
-That the Parousia was also the period of 'the day of judgment.'
-THE PAROUSIA IN THE EPISTLE OF ST. JUDE Into the questions which relate to the genuineness and authenticity of this epistle it does not devolve upon us to enter.
-We have to consider it only in relation to the Parousia.
-Internal evidence shows that it belongs to 'the last days.'
-The faith and love of the early church had declined, and error, division, and corruption had come in like a flood, so that it became necessary for the apostle to exhort the brethren 'earnestly to contend for the faith which was once delivered to the saints.'
-As in 2 Peter ii., so we have in this brief epistle a photograph of the heresiarchs denominated by St. John 'the antichrist' and by St. Paul 'the apostasy.'
-The resemblance cannot be mistaken.
-They were apostates from the faith (ver.
-4).
+THE PAROUSIA IN THE EPISTLE OF ST. JUDE

+Into the questions which relate to the genuineness the New Testament. and authenticity of this epistle it does not devolve upon But while thus pervading in the New Testament, us to enter.
+We have to consider it only in relation to the idea of the kingdom of God is not peculiar to it; it the Parousia.
+Internal evidence shows that it belongs belongs no less to the Old.
+We find traces of it in all the to 'the last days.'
+The faith and love of the early church prophets from Isaiah to Malachi; it is the theme of some had declined, and error, division, and corruption had of the loftiest psalms of David; it underlies the annals of come in like a flood, so that it became necessary for the ancient Israel; its roots run back to the earliest period of apostle to exhort the brethren 'earnestly to contend for Jewish national existence; it is, in fact the raison detre of the faith which was once delivered to the saints? that people; for, to embody and develop this conception As in 2 Peter ii., so we have in this brief epistle a of the kingdom of God, Israel was constituted and kept photograph of the heresiarchs denominated by St. in being as a distinct nationality.

+John 'the antichrist' and by St. Paul 'the apostasy.'
+The